Skip to content

 Kumud Mishra

 Kumud Mishra is an Indian actor, best known for Tamil cinema.
-Kumud Mishra began their career in 1996.
-With 30 credits to their name, Kumud Mishra remains one of the most prolific and celebrated talents in the industry.
+Kumud Mishra began their career in 1996 and has been a prominent figure in the industry for over 30 years.
+With over 60 credits to their name, Kumud Mishra remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Kumud Mishra's career remains one of the longest and most celebrated in Tamil cinema.

 5.4Avg Rating